simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-07-22
+<br />**Date image released:**  2024-07-23
-<br />**This image is owned by:**
-Chang Lee

-<br />**Title of the image:**  Chamaeleon Dark Nebulas
+<br />**Title of the image:**  The Crab Nebula from Visible to X-Ray
-<br />**Description for the image:**  Sometimes the dark dust of interstellar space has an angular elegance.
-Such is the case toward the far-south constellation of Chamaeleon.
-Normally too faint to see, dark dust is best known for blocking visible light from stars and galaxies behind it.
-In this 36.6-hour exposure, however, the dust is seen mostly in light of its own, with its strong red and near-infrared colors creating a brown hue.
-Contrastingly blue, the bright star Beta Chamaeleontis is visible on the upper right, with the dust that surrounds it preferentially reflecting blue light from its primarily blue-white color.
-All of the pictured stars and dust occur in our own Milky Way Galaxy with one notable exception: the white spot just below Beta Chamaeleontis is the galaxy IC 3104 which lies far in the distance.
-Interstellar dust is mostly created in the cool atmospheres of giant stars and dispersed into space by stellar light, stellar winds, and stellar explosions such as supernovas.
+<br />**Description for the image:**  What powers the Crab Nebula?
+A city-sized magnetized neutron star spinning around 30 times a second.
+Known as the Crab Pulsar, it is the bright spot in the center of the gaseous swirl at the nebula's core.
+About 10 light-years across, the spectacular picture of the Crab Nebula (M1) frames a swirling central disk and complex filaments of surrounding and expanding glowing gas.
+The picture combines visible light from the Hubble Space Telescope in red and blue with X-ray light from the Chandra X-ray Observatory shown in white, and diffuse X-ray emission detected by Imaging X-ray Polarimetry Explorer (IXPE) in diffuse purple.
+The central pulsar powers the Crab Nebula's emission and expansion by slightly slowing its spin rate, which drives out a wind of energetic electrons.
+The featured image released today, the 25th Anniversary of the launch of NASA's flagship-class X-ray Observatory: Chandra.
+Many Discoveries: Chandra Celebrates 25th Anniversary
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2407/VeeChamaeleon_Lee_6098.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2407/Crab_MultiChandra_4123.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).